Chiayen0503/Dead-woods-detection-with-Mask-RCNN/README.md

 docker ps
 ```

-* (3) Use the second terminal to upload your train and val folders to docker images
+* (3) Use the second terminal to upload your local train and val folders to docker images
 ```
 cd /to/your/train/and/val/folders
 nvidia-docker cp train <replace with container ID>:/dissertation-master/datasets/train